Condensed aerosol fire suppression: Methods of fire extinction

-The potassium radicals are propagated since they are both consumed and produced by reaction with the fire radicals.
+Aerosol suppressants are highly effective since potassium radicals are "propagated": they are both consumed and produced by reaction with the fire’s free radicals.
 Disrupting the reactions necessary to sustain the flame's combustion, the cycle continues until the combustion's chain reactions are terminated and the flame is extinguished.
+The whole process does not deplete oxygen content, merely displaces it.